anthonylangsworth/OrderBot/README.md

 ## Sample Suggestions

-The sample suggestions are listed with explanations to help players understand relevant in-game actions.
-This is shown as markdown to prevent Github auto-formatting the output differently to Discord.
+Suggested BGS work includes explanations to help players understand relevant in-game actions.
+The example below is shown as markdown to prevent Github auto-formatting the output differently to Discord.

 The format is a work in progress so this may be out of date.

 ```
 ---------------------------------------------------------------------------------------------------------------------------------